henk-badenhorst/Simple-Webpack-2-Boilerplate/readme.md

 Simple Webpack Starter
 ============================

-A simple starter project for building a basic website using SCSS & Bootstrap.
-Incorporating Hot Module Replacement and a simple webpack build service.
+A simple and quick starter project for building basic websites using SCSS and Bootstrap 4 & JavaScript (ES6).
+Featuring all the Webpack magic such as Hot Module Replacement, asset minification, and JavaScript obfuscation.
+See the [Demo page](https://henk-badenhorst.github.io/Simple-Webpack-Starter/) of a production build.

 Get Started
 -------
-To install simply run
+Install Node Modules

 ```$ npm install```

 Usage
 --------

-Start HMR Development Server
+Start Development Server

 ```$ npm start```